French Equatorial Africa: Administration

 French Equatorial Africa began with the concept of association, which was implemented through treaties promising French protection by the Italian-French explorer Pierre Savorgnan de Brazza during the mid-1800s, who convinced indigenous communities to cooperate with the French in exchange for greater trade opportunities.
 This association eventually led to French indirect rule in the region.
 However, France's attempts at indirect rule faced consistent resistance from local leaders.

 The AEF was perceived by France as an unstable colony.
 Therefore, France granted private companies contracts for the exploitation of natural resources like ivory and rubber, rather than sustainable investment.
 Private companies implemented heavy taxation with little to no pay and cruel treatment towards workers and the local communities.

 In 1908 French Equatorial Africa was divided into four colonies in hopes of strengthening French authority within the region.
 Until 1934, French Equatorial Africa was a federation of French colonies like French West Africa.
 That year, however, the AEF became a unitary entity, its constituent colonies becoming known as regions, and later became known as territories in 1937.
 There was a single budget for the unified colony; prior to unification, each member had had its own finances.

 As of 1942, the AEF was administered by a governor-general, who had "the supreme direction of all services, both civil and military."
 However, the difference in numbers between administrators and the local populace made it difficult for the French to exercise power outside of their headquarters without voluntary or involuntary indigenous cooperation.
 Additionally, the governor-general's power was limited in practice by France's centralizing colonial policy.
 "Most important legislation is enacted in Paris," wrote the authors of the 1942 British naval intelligence handbook for the colony, "whilst the governor-general fills in minor details and penalties."
 The governor-general was assisted by a consultative council of administration (Conseil d'Administration) composed of important local officials and some members, both African and European, elected indirectly.
 All major administration positions were appointed by French government and were not accountable to officials elected by the African people.
 Additionally, France held complete control over diplomacy, defense, and politics.

 Under the unified colony, three of the constituent territories, Chad, Gabon, and Ubangi-Shari, were administered by a governor, while Moyen-Congo was under the purview of the governor-general.
-Each had a council of local interests (Conseil des Interêts Locaux) similar to the council of administration.
-Locally, the territories were subdivided into départments and subdivisions overseen by appointed officials.
-The only municipalities were the capitals of the territories, which were classified as communes mixtes as opposed to Senegal's communes de plein exercise, which had democratically elected councils.
-Although these municipalities possessed certain powers of local self-government, their mayors and councils---which included African representatives---were appointed.
+Each had a council of local interests (Conseil des Intérêts Locaux) similar to the council of administration.
+Locally, the territories were subdivided into départements and subdivisions overseen by appointed officials.
+The only municipalities were the capitals of the territories, which were classified as communes mixtes as opposed to Senegal's communes de plein exercice, which had democratically elected councils.
+Although these municipalities possessed certain powers of local self-government, their mayors and councils—which included African representatives—were appointed.